-This report has been prepared to assist the Teachers Retirement Association of Minnesota (TRA) in meeting the requirements of the Governmental Accounting Standards Board Statement No. 67 (GASB 67) for the June 30, 2020 Measurement Date.
+This report has been prepared to assist the Teachers Retirement Association of Minnesota (TRA) in meeting the requirements of the Governmental Accounting Standards Board Statement No. 67 (GASB 67) for the June 30, 2021 Measurement Date.
 The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard.
+Please note that the discount rate used to determine the Total Pension Liability changed from 7.50% at the Prior Measurement Date to 7.00% at the current Measurement Date.

-The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2020.
+The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2021.
 The funding valuation was based upon data, furnished by the TRA staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency but was not audited by us.
 The valuation results depend on the integrity of the data.
-If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
+If any of the information is inaccurate or incomplete our results may be different, and our calculations may need to be revised.
 Please see the actuarial valuation for additional details on the funding requirements for TRA including the actuarial assumptions and methods and the System's funding policy.

 To the best of our knowledge, the information contained in this report is complete and accurate.
 The calculations were performed by, and under the supervision of, independent qualified actuaries with experience in performing valuations for public retirement systems.
 In addition, the valuation was prepared in accordance with generally accepted actuarial principles and practices, as well as in conformity with applicable Actuarial Standards of Practice, issued by the Actuarial Standards Board.
+In order to prepare the results in this report, we have utilized appropriate actuarial models that were developed for this purpose.
+These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
 The calculations are based on the current provisions of TRA and on actuarial assumptions that are internally consistent and individually reasonable based on the actual experience of TRA.

-3802 Raynor Pkwy, Suite 202, Bellevue, NE 68123 Phone (402) 905-4461 • Fax (402) 905-4464 www.CavMacConsulting.com Offices in Kennesaw, GA • Bellevue, NE
+3802 Raynor Pkwy, Suite 202, Bellevue, NE 68123

+Phone (402) 905-4461 • Fax (402) 905-4464

+www.CavMacConsulting.com

+Offices in Kennesaw, GA • Bellevue, NE

-Mr. Jay Stoffel December 1, 2020 Page 2
+Mr. Jay Stoffel November 1, 2021 Page 2